The global non-linear stability of the Kerr-de Sitter family of black holes: Mode stability for the Einstein equation (UEMS)

 where $f$ is an aspherical one-form and $H_T$ a function, all independent of the spherical variables; see \cite[\S5.2]{KodamaIshibashiMaster} or \cite[Equation~(29)]{KodamaIshibashiSetoBranes}.

 Together with the rotationally invariant ($k=0$) scalar case, when there is only

-these give a basis for functions, 1-forms and 2-tensors on $\Sph^2$.
-This is the content of the well-known scalar--vector--tensor decomposition; we recall the argument briefly: Aspherical 2-tensors are captured by $\wt f\scal$ in \eqref{EqUEMSScalar} and \eqref{EqUEMSScalar0}; next, the Helmholtz decomposition of 1-forms on $\Sph^2$ together with the fact that $(\slDelta+k^2)$ preserves the divergence-free condition in \eqref{EqUEMSVectorEigenfunction} show that the $f\otimes_s\sld\scal$ and $f\otimes_s\vect$ terms in \eqref{EqUEMSScalar} and \eqref{EqUEMSVector} capture all symmetric products of aspherical 1-forms with spherical 1-forms.
+\eqref{EqUEMSScalar} and \eqref{EqUEMSVector} give a Hilbert basis of the $L^2$ space of 2-tensors on Schwarzschild--de~Sitter space.
+Indeed, this decomposition is a consequence of the well-known scalar--vector--tensor decomposition on $\Sph^2$, after tensoring the latter with the $L^2$ space in the non-spherical variables $(t_*,r)$.
+We briefly recall the decomposition on $\Sph^2$: aspherical 2-tensors are captured by $\wt f\scal$ in \eqref{EqUEMSScalar} and \eqref{EqUEMSScalar0}; next, the Helmholtz decomposition of 1-forms on $\Sph^2$ together with the fact that $(\slDelta+k^2)$ preserves the divergence-free condition in \eqref{EqUEMSVectorEigenfunction} show that the $f\otimes_s\sld\scal$ and $f\otimes_s\vect$ terms in \eqref{EqUEMSScalar} and \eqref{EqUEMSVector} capture all symmetric products of aspherical 1-forms with spherical 1-forms.
 Spherical pure trace tensors are described by $H_L\scal\slg$ in \eqref{EqUEMSScalar} and \eqref{EqUEMSScalar0}.
 Lastly, the space of traceless tensors on $\Sph^2$ can be decomposed into an orthogonal sum of the space of traceless and divergence-free tensors, and the space of tensors of the form $(\sldelta^*+\frac{1}{2}\slg\sldelta)W$ (the operator here is the adjoint of $\sldelta$ acting on tracefree symmetric 2-tensors), with $W$ a 1-form on $\Sph^2$.
 Now on $\Sph^2$, there are no non-trivial traceless and divergence-free 2-tensors (see for example \cite[section~III]{HiguchiSpherical} for a proof), and the Helmholtz decomposition for $W$ then yields the last terms in \eqref{EqUEMSScalar} and \eqref{EqUEMSVector}, respectively.

 One also considers possible gauge changes.
 In the scalar case these correspond to 1-forms

 where $T$ is an aspherical one-form, $L$ a function, both independent of the spherical variables, and $\scal$ as in \eqref{EqUEMSScalarEigenfunction}; see \cite[Equation~(47)]{KodamaIshibashiSetoBranes}.
 In the vector case, they are